Distribution functions for a family of axially symmetric galaxy models: Introduction

-Now, as is stated by Jeans's theorem, an equilibrium DF is a function of the isolating integrals of motion that are conserved in each orbit and, as it has been shown, it is possible to find such kind of DFs for PDPs such that there is a certain relationship between the mass density and the gravitational potential.
+We will consider at the present paper the derivation of some two-integral DFs for the first four members of the family obtained in \cite{GR}.
+Now, as is stated by the Jeans theorem, an equilibrium DF is a function of the isolating integrals of motion that are conserved in each orbit and, as it has been shown, it is possible to find such kind of DFs for PDPs such that there is a certain relationship between the mass density and the gravitational potential.
 The simplest case of physical interest corresponds to spherically symmetric PDPs, which are described by isotropic DFs that depends on the total energy $E$.
-Indeed, as was be shown by \cite{EDD}, it is possible to obtain this kind of isotropic DFs by first expressing the density as a function of the potential and then solving an Abel integral equation.
+Indeed, as was be shown in \cite{EDD}, it is possible to obtain this kind of isotropic DFs by first expressing the density as a function of the potential and then solving an Abel integral equation.

-Recently, \cite{JO} found that a similar procedure can be performed in the axially symmetric case, where the equilibrium DF depends on the energy $E$ and the angular momentum about the axis of symmetry $L_{z}$, i.e. the two classical integrals of motion.
-They developed a formalism that essentially combines both the Eddington formulae and the \cite{FRICKE} expansion in order to obtain the DF's even part, starting from a density that can be expressed as a function of the radial coordinate and the gravitational potential.
-Once such even part is determined, the DF's odd part can be obtained by introducing some reasonable assumptions about the mean circular velocity or using the maximum entropy principle.
+\cite{JO} found that a similar procedure can be performed in the axially symmetric case, where the equilibrium DF depends on the energy $E$ and the angular momentum about the axis of symmetry $L_{z}$, i.e. the two classical integrals of motion.
+They developed a formalism that essentially combines both the Eddington formulae and the \cite{FRICKE} expansion in order to obtain the DF even part, starting from a density that can be expressed as a function of the radial coordinate and the gravitational potential.
+Once such even part is determined, the DF odd part can be obtained by introducing some reasonable assumptions about the mean circular velocity or using the maximum entropy principle.

-On the other hand, another method appropriated to find DFs depending only of the Jacobi's integral, $E_r = E - \Omega L_z$, for axially symmetric flat galaxy models was introduced by \cite{KAL2} for the case of disc-like systems and basically consists in to express the DF as a derivative of the surface mass density with respect to the gravitational potential.
+On the other hand, another method appropriated to find DFs depending only of the Jacobi integral, $E_r = E - \Omega L_z$, for axially symmetric flat galaxy models was introduced by \cite{KAL2} for the case of disk-like systems and basically consists in to express the DF as a derivative of the surface mass density with respect to the gravitational potential.
 Such method does not demands solving an integral equation, but instead is necessary properly to express the mass density as a function of the gravitational potential, a procedure that is only possible in some cases.